This Chocolate Raspberry Chia Breakfast Parfait will be a delicious start to your morning!

 *You can replace the raspberries with any other berries or mashed fruit that you like.

-**I use 1/4 cup of collagen protein in this recipe which is about 2 servings.
-Most collagen calls for one serving of protein which is about 2T, so I recommend doing two servings to get an adequate amount of protein.
+**I use 1/4 cup of collagen peptides in this recipe which is about 2 servings.
+Most collagen calls for one serving which is about 2T, so I recommend doing two servings to get an adequate amount of protein.

 Enjoy Rockstar!
 Leave me a comment below and let me know how it turns out and if you made any modifications – I love hearing from you!